Self Sabotaging Relationship Signs & Patterns

 Increase your self-awareness

-The first step toward overcoming these behaviors is usually to identify the pattern; only then can you start working to address the underlying cause.
-Engaging in reflection through journaling, therapy, and/or conversations with people who know you well are examples of ways to do this.
+To overcome these behaviors, identify the pattern.
+By doing so, you may start working to address the underlying cause.
+Engaging in reflection through journaling, therapy, and conversations with people who know you well are examples of ways to start.
+Then, examining past experiences and looking for feelings or situations that motivated you could be a constructive next step.

-Then, examining past experiences and looking for feelings or situations that motivated you to turn to some forms could be a constructive next step.
-For example, you might realize that a partner talking about their ex makes you feel threatened and want to engage in repeated bids for reassurance, which can sometimes end up pushing them away.
+For example, you might realize that a partner talking about their ex is threatening to you and makes you wantto engage in repeated bids for reassurance, which can sometimes end up pushing them away.
 Investigating the cause of such a response in yourself can provide insight into how you may eventually learn to manage it so it doesn’t damage your relationships.

 Build your communication skills in a relationship

-Set realistic expectations on how to avoid a self sabotaging relationship
+Set realistic expectations on how to avoid a self-sabotaging relationship

 Build your self-esteem to avoid sabotaging